Illinois LLC Cost

 - Optional LLC Fees in Illinois

 - Business Insurance Premiums

 - Cost to Register a Foreign LLC in Illinois

 Illinois LLC Formation Filing Fee: $150

 To officially register your Illinois LLC with the state, you’ll need to file Illinois Articles of Organization with the Secretary of State’s office.
-The filing fee is $150 for a regular LLC (add $100 for 24-hour processing—otherwise, it will take about ten business days).
+The filing fee is $150 for a regular LLC (add $100 if you want the state to process your application on the day it’s received—otherwise, it will take about ten business days after receipt).
 However, if you form an Illinois Series LLC (a special kind of LLC that consists of master LLC and a number of so-called “child” series), you’ll have to pay more.
 The filing fee for an Illinois Series LLC starts at $400 without expediting.
 You can file your articles by mail, in person, or online.
 If you file online, you must use a credit card and will be charged a small processing fee.

 Illinois Annual Report Fee: $75

 In Illinois, LLCs are required to pay $75 every year to file an annual report with the Secretary of State (an Illinois Series LLC pays this amount plus an additional $50 for each of its child series).
 The due date is the first day of your LLC’s anniversary month.
 So, for example, if you formed your LLC in November 2022, your annual report would be due November 1st, 2023.
 Even though you don’t need to pay your annual report fee right away, it will be part of your bottom line for the year, so it’s good to keep it in mind.